✨ Professional Resume Review | Get Yours Today | Certified Experts

 A Blockchain engineer is highly skilled in building decentralized applications like blockchain.
 Blockchain engineers have an in-depth knowledge of blockchain operations and work out contracts for data consulting firms or crypto lending platforms.

-A blockchain engineer builds upon existing frameworks to improve their efficiency or create new ones when necessary.
+A blockchain engineer builds upon existing frameworks to improve efficiency or create new ones when necessary.

 A Machine Learning Engineer